-“It's really starting with a group of people who are going to be the instrumentors of that transformation, and that needs to grow over time to get more people in the organization involved in part of the process and having a role and understanding what their new job and responsibilities are going to be as the company is transforming,” he explains.
+“It's really starting with a group of people who are going to be the instrumentors of that transformation, and that needs to grow over time to get more people in the organisation involved in part of the process and having a role and understanding what their new job and responsibilities are going to be as the company is transforming,” he explains.

-“I see this a lot in technology organizations.
+“I see this a lot in technology organisations.
 When there's a lack of vision statement, specifically articulated upfront, you get a lot of people working very hard every sprint, every release, doing the next thing that's on their list.
 And they sort of get lost.
 They lose sight of the problem statement.”

-“The vision statement is really about taking one piece of paper that everybody can see, so that the organization understands who the customer is on one side, and what the strategy is on the other side.”
+“The vision statement is really about taking one piece of paper that everybody can see, so that the organisation understands who the customer is on one side, and what the strategy is on the other side.”

 Listen in to more of Sacolick’s thoughts on successful digital transformation in this episode of Coding Over Cocktails — a podcast by Toro Cloud.